mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ## <a id="topic10"></a>Creating Resource Groups

 When you create a resource group for a role, you provide a name and a CPU resource allocation mode (core or percentage).
-You can optionally provide a concurrent transaction limit, a memory limit, a CPU soft priority, disk I/O limits,and a minimum cost.
+You can optionally provide a concurrent transaction limit, a memory limit, a CPU soft priority, disk I/O limits, and a minimum cost.
 Use the [CREATE RESOURCE GROUP](../ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html) command to create a new resource group.

 When you create a resource group for a role, you must provide a `CPU_MAX_PERCENT` or `CPUSET` limit value.
 These limits identify the percentage of Greenplum Database CPU resources to allocate to this resource group.
 You may specify a `MEMORY_LIMIT` to reserve a fixed amount of memory for the resource group.